SNP may cut civil service and close offices instead of raising taxes, suggests DFM

 During the SNP leadership election in the Spring, Mr Yousaf appeared to be open to further changes to Scotland's income tax system.

-In March he told a hustings that he would consider a proposal put forward by the Scottish Trades Union Congress (STUC) for a new 44% income tax band, which would sit between the current higher rate of 42 per cent and the top rate of 47 per cent – chargeable on annual income between £75,000 and £125,140.
+In March he told a hustings that he would consider a proposal put forward by the Scottish Trades Union Congress (STUC) for a new 44% income tax band, which would sit between the current higher rate of 42% and the top rate of 47% – chargeable on annual income between £75,000 and £125,140.

-But in interviews since unveiling his Programme for Government last Tuesday he has seemed less open to the measure.
+But in interviews since unveiling his Programme for Government last Tuesday he has seemed less open to the move.

+On Wednesday he suggested that a threat of a brain drain from Scotland to England if Prime Minister Rishi Sunak cut taxes across the rest of the UK - as he is being pressured to do by Conservative backbenchers - would make him reconsider rate increases north of the border.

+“We’d also have to consider what the UK government does,” Mr Yousaf told the Good Morning Scotland on BBC radio.“If the UK government cuts tax, for example, we will have to be mindful of the divergence that exists and that divergence is fine, absolutely, to a point.
+But we have to be careful around the behavioural impacts of any divergence.”

 Why are you making commenting on The Herald only available to subscribers?